-- Has been taken out of school by their parents and is being educated outside the school system (e.g. elective home education). - Has ceased to attend school and no longer lives within a reasonable distance of the school at which s/he is registered (moved within the city, within the country or moved abroad but failed to notify the school of the change). - Displaced because of a crisis e.g. domestic violence or homelessness. - Has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither s/he nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age; - Is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe that s/he will return to the school at the end of that period; or
+Has been taken out of school by their parents and is being educated outside the school system (e.g. elective home education).

-• Has been permanently excluded.
+- Has ceased to attend school and no longer lives within a reasonable distance of the school at which s/he is registered (moved within the city, within the country or moved abroad but failed to notify the school of the change). - Displaced because of a crisis e.g. domestic violence or homelessness. - Has been permanently excluded.